ajeetblog/blog/_wip/2020-04-23-SecAzDoPipelines.md

 <!--more-->

 **Azure Key Vault** is a tool for securely storing and accessing secrets.
+Some of the features are:

 **Secrets Management** - Azure Key Vault can be used to Securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.